EnterpriseTrainingCenter/WindowsServer/Instructions/Practices/Explore-PowerShell-return-types.md

 ## Task

-On CL1, find cmdlet to receive running processes and installed services.
-Try the cmdlets and display information about the returned classes.
+On CL1, get all information about the running process of Windows Terminal.
+Start all services configured for automatic start but not currently running.

 ## Instructions